PolyRocketMatt/Peak/README.md

 - Blending
 - Combined Power (uses the elements from the second buffer as exponents)
 - Min/Max
-- Stitching (stitch heightmaps into one)
+- Stitching (stitch different heightmaps into one)

 ### Filters (Planned)